 For free help preparing your resume and cover letter, visit your local American Job Center.
 The American Job Centers are located in every state and are sponsored by the U. S. Department of Labor, Employment and Training Administration.
 You can locate your local American Job Center by putting in your zip code at the above mentioned website.
 You can reach them by phone at 877-348-0502 for those who prefer to talk to someone directly.

 At an American Job Center, you can find job leads, and get help with career planning, job training and transition solutions to re-enter the workforce.
-Most of them have special programs and dedicated counselors to help ex-offenders, veterans and the disabled.
+Most of them have special programs and dedicated counselors to help job seekers who are formerly incarcerated, veterans or disabled.

-Once you register at an American Job Center, you can go there as often as you like and take advantage of all they have to offer; academic and career assessment tools, job hunting resources, high speed Internet access, fax machines, photocopiers, phones to use and more.
-They offer a wide variety of workshops on various aspects of job searching, have listings of current job openings and on-site employer hiring events, and provide links to training and educational funding sources and referrals to community services and resources.
+Once you register at an American Job Center, you can go there as often as you like and take advantage of all they have to offer: academic and career assessment tools, job hunting resources and high-speed Internet access, as well as photocopiers, phones to use and more.
+They offer a wide variety of workshops on various aspects of job searching, have listings of current job openings and sponsor on-site employer hiring events, and provide links to training and educational funding sources and referrals to community services and resources.

-Each American Job Center has an assessment center, where you can take a series of skills and interests tests to determine what jobs your background might be suitable for and personality tests to determine what type of jobs might be most appropriate for your personality.
+Each American Job Center has an assessment center.
+There you can take a series of skills and interests assessments to determine what jobs your background might be suitable for and personality inventories to determine what type of jobs might fit your personality.
 At an American Job Center, you can also find out about training programs and whether you might qualify for any federal or state money available to pay for them.